PowerLoom/snapshotter-lite-multi-setup/README.md

 Enter `y` at the following prompt and you see some logs like the following:

 ```
-Would you like to remove existing PowerLoom networks? (y/n): y
+Would you like to remove existing Powerloom networks? (y/n): y

 Removing networks...
 snapshotter-lite-v2-xxx1-mainnet-UNISWAPV2-ETH